More than ever, children are experiencing stress and other mental health conditions

 Help at hand

-As a parent, it’s important that you watch for these signs and symptoms.
-If you notice these problems, speak to your child and communicate often to soothe his worries and stress as soon as possible.
+• As a parent, it’s important that you watch for these signs and symptoms.
+If you notice these problems, speak to your child and communicate often to soothe their worries and stress as soon as possible.

-Ask him what worries him and be gentle with finding ways to alleviate his stress.
-If it’s related to school pressures, you may want to get his teacher involved so you get a clearer idea of the bigger picture when you’re not with him.
+• Ask them what worries them and be gentle with finding ways to alleviate their stress.
+If it’s related to school pressures, you may want to get your child’s teacher involved so you get a clearer idea of the bigger picture when you’re not with them.

 Images: Pexels